|John Lennon illustration by |

 In “One-Dimensional Man,” German-born philosopher Herbert Marcuse (1898-1979) warned us in the 1960s about illusions of freedom:

 Free choice among a wide variety of goods and services does not signify freedom if these goods and services sustain social controls over a life of toil and fear.Marcuse’s keen eye saw the counterfeit aspect of the processed brand of freedom wielders of easy credit felt, even then, as they exercised their prerogative to select one set of time-payment obligations over another.
+Marcuse laughed at a man feeling free to choose between a new Ford or Chevrolet, then being chained to years of monthly payments.
 But Marcuse’s hard-nosed take on what he saw as controls over modern society is out of style today.
 Still, his view of how language is predictably used by a few of us to manipulate the rest of us remains as valuable as ever.
 Propaganda works better than ever.

 French diplomat Charles Maurice de Talleyrand-Périgord’s (1754-1838) words on the topic of language remain crisp today.
 Talleyrand offered: